What are Distributions? How to Determine Small Business Owner Salary

 Distributions Business Owner Paying

 You’ve likely heard of distributions related to your business, maybe in conversation with your accountant, among other business owners, or on your tax paperwork.
-Distributions are a core part of every growing business and key in determining small business owner salary, yet many business owners don’t know how to make distributions or how to use them.
+Distributions are crucial to growing your business and key in determining small business owner salary, yet many business owners don’t know how to make or use distributions.

 Distributions are used to pay business owners their share of their business’s profits and earnings.
 You might be taking a distribution and not even realizing it, instead referring to it as your pay or salary.